Rash guards for martial artists in top quality

 Why should I wear a rashguard in martial arts?

 - They protect the skin from abrasions and skin irritation caused by close contact with the ground or other training partners.

 - They help wick sweat and regulate body temperature.

 - Unlike conventional training shirts They are tight-fitting and therefore offer less surface to attack during body-hugging training such as grappling or in a clinch.

 - If you train outdoors from time to time, they also offer UV protection and can reduce the risk of sunburn.

 In which martial arts do you wear rashguards?

 In competitions, rashguards are worn under the gi, especially in amateur MMA, No-Gi BJJ, grappling or in BJJ or Judo.
 In training, on the other hand, rashguards can be used in almost any martial art, for example in MMA, Wrestling, Boxing, Kickboxing or Muay Thai.

-Since rashguards are very comfortable, you can of course also wear them during your normal fitness training, in the studio or when running.
+Since rash guards are very comfortable, you can of course also wear them during your normal fitness training, in the studio or while running.

 Should I wear a long sleeve or a short sleeve rashguard?